hocbui/joomla-gcalendar/simplepie-gcalendar/README.txt

 Hello

-This package contains the google calendar simplepie extension version 0.3.0 also called simplepie-gcalendar.
+This package contains the google calendar simplepie extension also called simplepie-gcalendar.

-In this package is simplepie 1.1.3 used, but simplepie-gcalendar should run with all simplepie 1.0 versions.
+In this package is simplepie 1.2.0 used, but simplepie-gcalendar should run with all simplepie 1.0 versions.

 In the src folder is the source simplepie-gcalendar.php.
 Use this